AhmedKhaled289/exercise2Docker/README.md

 clean and build portal and put jar in root\api

-clean and build portal and put jar in ServiceLayer\ui
+clean and build portal and put jar in root\ui

 docker-compose up --build